-Like the respondent in Hernandez-Chacon, Ms. Ortega Rodriguez possesses the political opinion, stemming from her youth, that women should have the right to live independently and in safety, receive an education, earn their own living, and to make their own choices regarding their own bodies and sexual relationships.
+Like the respondent in Hernandez-Chacon, Ms. Stern possesses the political opinion, stemming from her youth, that women should have the right to live independently and in safety, receive an education, earn their own living, and to make their own choices regarding their own bodies and sexual relationships.

-Throughout the course of her relationship with Guillermo, Ms. Ortega Rodriguez continued to assert her independence as a feminist woman—even when doing so violated Colombian machismo norms.
-For example, Ms. Ortega Rodriguez told Guillermo that she had been educated by her parents to have friendships, an education and a job.
-She stood up to him by telling him that she was “free” even though this directly conflicted with Guillermo’s view of what a “correct woman” should be, that is a woman who stays at home and tends to his every need.
-She believed that she had the right to dance with other men if she chose, including Guillermo’s friends, even if looked down upon by Colombian culture and if it meant that Guillermo would beat her up for doing so.
-When Guillermo began dominating every aspect of her life, Ms. Ortega Rodriguez continued to assert her right to work as a financial advisor at a bank, a position she held for many years.
-Despite Guillermo’s telling Ms. Ortega Rodriguez that women belonged in the home, she continued to go to work and maintain her full time position.
-When Guillermo prohibited her from coming home late or walking alone in the street, Ms. Ortega Rodriguez continued to prioritize her professional career, and worked the hours needed, commuting home only after finishing her work.
-In response to and in an effort to punish her for many acts of “disobedience,” Guillermo beat her more severely.
-When Ms. Ortega Rodriguez refused his advances for sex, he raped her.
-Ms. Ortega Rodriguez’s resistance to Guillermo’s machismo culminated in Ms. Ortega Rodriguez asserting her right to live freely and safely by leaving Guillermo and moving out of their shared home.
-This conflicted with Guillermo’s societal views that woman are inferior to men and cannot leave men.
+Throughout the course of her relationship with Mateo, Ms. Stern continued to assert her independence as a feminist woman—even when doing so violated Colombian machismo norms.
+For example, Ms. Stern told Mateo that she had been educated by her parents to have friendships, an education and a job.
+She stood up to him by telling him that she was “free” even though this directly conflicted with Mateo’s view of what a “correct woman” should be, that is a woman who stays at home and tends to his every need.
+She believed that she had the right to dance with other men if she chose, including Mateo’s friends, even if looked down upon by Colombian culture and if it meant that Mateo would beat her up for doing so.
+When Mateo began dominating every aspect of her life, Ms. Stern continued to assert her right to work as a [POSITION], a position she held for many years.
+Despite Mateo’s telling Ms. Stern that women belonged in the home, she continued to go to work and maintain her full time position.
+When Mateo prohibited her from coming home late or walking alone in the street, Ms. Stern continued to prioritize her professional career, and worked the hours needed, commuting home only after finishing her work.
+In response to and in an effort to punish her for many acts of “disobedience,” Mateo beat her more severely.
+When Ms. Stern refused his advances for sex, he raped her.
+Ms. Stern’s resistance to Mateo’s machismo culminated in Ms. Stern asserting her right to live freely and safely by leaving Mateo and moving out of their shared home.
+This conflicted with Mateo’s societal views that woman are inferior to men and cannot leave men.
 For this, she was given an ultimatum, threatened by torture and death and was left with no other option but to immediately flee her country to save her life.

-Thus, Ms. Ortega Rodriguez made clear through these and other actions that she believed that women should not be required to live subordinate to and under the control of a partner, or any man.
+Thus, Ms. Stern made clear through these and other actions that she believed that women should not be required to live subordinate to and under the control of a partner, or any man.
 Motivated by her profound belief in the value of women’s lives, as equal to those of men, she refused to comply with her culture’s prevailing misogyny, machismo and gender stereotypes.
-For this defiant political expression, she was punished severely by her partner, Guillermo.
+For this defiant political expression, she was punished severely by her partner, Mateo.

 Since her arrival in the United States and ability to express her belief system, she has not begun another relationship as she does not feel the same pressure to be in a relationship with a man as she did in Colombia.
 She enjoys her life freely and independently without a domestic partner and she works to support herself financially and manages her own income.

-Ms. Ortega Rodriguez Was Persecuted On Account of Her Membership in these Particular Social Groups and Her Political Opinion
+Ms. Stern Was Persecuted On Account of Her Membership in these Particular Social Groups and Her Political Opinion